 The Salvation Army MS Gulf Coast provides over a million services every year to residents in South Mississippi.
 Below are the services offered to Harrison, Hancock, Pearl River and Stone County residents.

 FOOD ASSISTANCEOur Food Assistance program is designed to provide food to individuals, families and the homeless community who have expressed a need for food and have met all Salvation Army’s set criteria.
-In 2013, The Salvation Army MS Gulf Coast helped nearly 50,000 families through the food pantry.
 The food pantry serves first come, first served.
 We close when we have reached capacity for that time period.

 2019 22nd Street, Gulfport, MS 39501